CourseReps/ECEN489-Spring2015/Project1/Team3/README.md

 We currently have programs that read data from an Android device and can store said data into a SQLite database.
 Current goal is to solve issues regarding writing data to Fusion Tables.

+**Monday 2/23/2014 Deliverables: **Present a server that will read a SQLite database file from an Android device into a SQLite database into the Linux Server using Ubuntu.

 ## Fusion Tables (El Cloudo)

 **Module Lead: Evelyn**
 ###Essentials:
 Solve issues with writing data to Fusion tables.
+**Monday 2/23/2014 Deliverables: **Oauth (work on this as a group.)